smashedr/carl-cogs/github/README.md

-# Timer
+# Github

-Start and Stop Timers in Discord.
+Github Functions in Discord.

 **WIP:** This is a Work in Progress and may not work as expected.